Frequently Asked Questions

 How much storage does the app use?

 The app itself is small.
-Library metadata is cached locally for fast guide generation, but this is typically in the low tens of megabytes even for very large libraries.
+Library metadata is cached locally for fast guide generation, and media is cached in memory during playback for DVR functions and fast seeking.
+Storage usage on disk is typically in the low tens of megabytes even for very large libraries.

 Does it support multiple Plex servers?